Lara Jones |americorps Program Director

 In 2011, Sherrie and other former NWSA staff created Confluence Environmental Center.

 When she’s not working, Sherrie enjoys time with her family, playing soccer, rock climbing, skiing, backpacking and will try any crazy, mud run that comes within a 100 mile radius of her house

 ROB LOUCKS | COMMUNICATIONS COORDINATOR

 Rob hails from Connecticut via Baltimore where he received a BFA from Maryland Institute College of Art.
 While bicycling across the country in 2006, Rob experienced a groundswell of generosity that inspired him to give back so, in 2007 Rob reported for his first year of National Service with AmeriCorps*NCCC Western Campus.
 After a year of teaching kids, building houses and fighting wildfires, Rob moved to Portland Oregon to accept a second AmeriCorps position as the Environmental Education Team Leader with Northwest Service Academy’s Lower Columbia Center.
 Rob is currently the Communication Coordinator for Confluence Environmental Center.

-Rob enjoys visiting National Parks, road trips, writing music, and making art.
+Rob enjoys visiting National Parks, road trips, DJing, and making art.